Where Story Meets Strategy — For All Of Our Relations

 • Kamryn Whiteye

-FOUNDER & PRINCIPAL CONSULTANT
+FOUNDER & CEO

-Kamryn Whiteye (Takwaxkwe) is an Lenape and Anishinaabe woman— she is an internationally recognized Indigenous consultant, speaker, and strategist with over six years of experience working at the intersection of policy, communications, and community empowerment.
+Kamryn Whiteye (Takwaxkwe) is an Lenape and Anishinaabe woman.
+She is an internationally recognized Indigenous consultant, speaker, and strategist with over six years of experience working at the intersection of policy, communications, and community empowerment.
 Kamryn has held more than a dozen influential roles across government, nonprofit, and grassroots sectors — including serving as a Policy Analyst for the Ontario Regional Chief’s Office at the Chiefs of Ontario, and as a Communications Officer to the former National Chief of the Assembly of First Nations.
 Her expertise spans Indigenous relations, engagement strategy, cultural education, public speaking, and program design.

 Kamryn is the founder of Takwaxkwe Consulting, a purpose-driven firm that offers consulting services, professional speaking, and publications in support of Indigenous and equity-deserving communities.
 She previously founded the Wehlahlokehtiit Youth Collective, a grassroots initiative that helped youth reconnect with their culture, step into leadership, and access meaningful resources and support—an effort that now inspires community programming and leadership practices.